andreivisan/arc2cracked/2.C/c_programming.md

 is where the actual memory block begins and therefore the memory provided to the caller by the allocator will be aligned to 16 bytes.

+- To prevent two or more threads from concurrently accessing memory, we will put a basic locking mechanism in place.
+- We’ll have a global lock, and before every action on memory you have to acquire the lock, and once you are done you have to release the lock.